payerle/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 ================================================

-When creating a collection of software (applications and libraries) for users to use, there is a problem of ensuring that the user is using the correct builds of everything.
+When creating a collection of software (applications and libraries) for users to use, there is the problem of ensuring that the user is using the correct builds of everything.
 Generally, if an user is attempting to compile code making use of the system software collection, you want to ensure that the user is compiling